 - 1. Beginning of the semester of the review: - The DOF/VPAA approves the list of reviewers recommended by the department or program. - The Department Chair or Program Director contacts the DOF/VPAA Office to identify potential dates.
-Dates are determined by the availability of the DOF/VPAA and the ADOF. - Once the dates are determined, the DOF/VPAA Office will issue a letter to the reviewers stating the date, honoraria, and other information concerning their visit to Skidmore.
+Dates are determined by the availability of the DOF/VPAA and the ADOF. - Once the reviewers have accepted the Department Chair's or Program Director's invitation to serve and the dates of the visit are determined, the DOF/VPAA Office will issue a letter to the reviewers stating the date, honoraria, and other information concerning their visit to Skidmore.
 The Faculty Handbook, course catalog, and other pertinent institutional information are also included with the above letter to reviewers. - The support staff for the department or program under review makes all travel arrangements reimbursements and payment of honoraria to the reviewers. - 2.
 Four to Six Weeks Before the Review: - The self-study is completed for review by the DOF/VPAA and the ADOF.
 The DOF/VPAA and the ADOF will work with the Department Chair or Program Director if any revisions are necessary. - 3.
 Three to Four Weeks Before the Review: - The Department Chair/Program Director, creates an itinerary which requires approval by the DOF/VPAA Office. - 4.
-Two Weeks Before the Review: - Self-study mailed to the reviewers by the Department Chair or Program Director. - The Department or Program submits one copy of the self-study to the DOF/VPAA.

-5. One Week Before the Review:

-• The itinerary is sent via e-mail attachment to the reviewers.
+Two Weeks Before the Review: - Self-study mailed to the reviewers by the Department Chair or ProgramDirector. - The Department or Program submits one copy of the self-study to the DOF/VPAA. - 5.
+One Week Before the Review: - The itinerary is sent via e-mail attachment to the reviewers.
 Subsequent changes after the itinerary is sent should be included in a revised itinerary and given to the DOF/VPAA Office and to the reviewers upon their arrival.